stariygoose/chain-stalker-public/README.md

 ## 🚀 V1 - Initial Bot Release (Completed)
 - ✅ **Telegram Bot for Token Price Alerts:** The bot is fully functional for tracking token prices.
 - ✅ **Supported Exchanges:** Currently, the bot works only with Binance for token price tracking.
-- ✅ **NFT Tracking:** Integration with OpenSea to track NFT listings and sales is complete.
+- ✅ **NFT Tracking:** Integration with OpenSea to track NFT floor price is complete.
+- ✅ **User data wipe:** The ability to delete user data.

 ## 🌐 V1.1 - Website for Subscription Management (In Progress)
+- ❌ **Bot interface for Managing Subscriptions:** Provide an interface for the bot to manage subscriptions.
 - ❌ **Website for Managing Subscriptions:** A web interface will be developed to allow users to manage their tracked tokens and NFTs, as well as adjust alert settings.

 ## 🚀 V2 - Expanded Token Tracking (Planned)